riverbed/Riverbed-Community-Toolkit/NetIM/Synthetic-Test/Synthetic-003-Browser-Browse-YourAppDemo/README.md

 This simple web application is called "IMS - UI SPA".

-It is a sinlge page app (SPA) based on bootstrap framework and provided for demo prupose.
+It is a simple single page app (SPA) based on bootstrap framework and provided for demo prupose.

-In Chrome the app looks like this :
+In Chrome, the app looks like this:

 ![IMS - UI SPA](images/yourapp-ims-ui-spa-portfolio-complete.png)